 Why did the good men of Seth’s line not continue to marry within their own tribe?
 We may speculate that, while healthy women adorn themselves to attract only their own husbands, damaged women adorn themselves to attract any man who might happen along.
 Seth’s line, the nephilim, were mighty men.
 We may speculate that the women of Cain’s line, perhaps goaded by Satan, found them attractive and made themselves available.
 Immediately after that, God resolved to send the great flood.

-Pornography follows the same satanic principle, distracting men’s attention from the women who love them and long to be ezer kenegdo for them, to fantasy women who satisfy their every wish any time of the day or night and ask nothing in return.
+Pornography follows the same satanic principle, distracting men’s attention from the true women who love them and long to be ezer kenegdo for them, to fantasy women who satisfy their every wish any time of the day or night and ask nothing in return.
 Some practical help for men trapped in this satanic spiderweb, and for their wives, appears in Why Porn and Marriage Don’t Mix.

 Second Exodus reminds only that the Internet is filled with pictures of attractive women dressed for elegant modesty, attractive women attractively dressed, attractive women provocatively dressed, attractive women scantily dressed, and, other women.
 Every man naturally enjoys seeing attractive women, but gentlemen, be careful not to cross the line into near occasions of sin.
 Across that line lies spiritual death.